gardness/LibrarySystem/README.md

 ## A few more things concerning URI :

-There is a health check URI '/healthcheck' in this project that can bypass the authorization & authentication process to make sure the server is up and functioning.
-However if you want to gain access to a target URI which is not the health check URI, the first thing you need to do is to get a new JSON Web Token from "/auth" URI.
+There is a health check URI '/healthcheck' in this project that can bypass the whole authorization & authentication process to make sure the server is up and running.
+If you want to gain access to a target URI which is not the health check URI, however, the first thing you need to do is to get a new JSON Web Token from "/auth" URI.
 Once you have that, you can add that to your API requests and the server will respond to your request based on your authorization.

 By default, the manager user has the access to all APIs, details are listed below :